Table of Contents

 The really good news is there’s an even more efficient way to keep customers informed about their deliveries, which we’ll look at now.

-Delivery dispatchers will save a lot of time on customer enquiries with automated receipt notifications, or customer tracking.
+Delivery dispatchers will save a lot of time on customer enquiries with automated receipt notifications, customer tracking, and efficient delivery services.

 These status updates are becoming more common, too, so that many customers have come to expect them.
 If you’ve ever ordered a package from Amazon, for example, you’ve probably received detailed tracking information as your package makes the journey to you.